-Communication with our Board of Directors
+Communication with the Board of Directors

 Stockholders with questions about us are encouraged to contact our Investor Relations Department at 590 Madison Avenue, 15th Floor, New York, New York 10022 or by visiting the investor relations web page on our website at www.pennantpark.com.
-However, if stockholders believe that their questions have not been addressed, they may communicate with our board of directors by sending their communications to: Thomas Friedmann, Secretary, c/o PennantPark Floating Rate Capital Ltd., 590 Madison Avenue, 15th Floor, New York, New York 10022.
-All stockholder communications received in this manner will be delivered to one or more members of our board of directors.
+However, if stockholders believe that their questions have not been addressed, they may communicate with our Board of Directors by sending their communications to: Thomas Friedmann, Secretary, c/o PennantPark Floating Rate Capital Ltd., 590 Madison Avenue, 15th Floor, New York, New York 10022.
+All Stockholder communications received in this manner will be delivered to one or more members of the Board of Directors.